FAQs What to do when someone dies

 It’s not going to be easy but it is manageable, especially with the right helping hand.
 You will need to make some difficult decisions, fill out paperwork and confront some harsh realities – all while dealing with the unpredictability of grief.

-When a natural or expected death occurs at home, the first thing you need to do is call your family GP (provided they have seen your loved one in the last 3 months) and ask them to fill out a Death Certificate or Life Extinct Form.
-When a death occurs in a nursing home or private hospital, the staff usually notify the family doctor, whereas when the death occurs in a public hospital, it is usually the doctor on staff who administers this.
+If the death is natural or expected and occurred at home, the first thing you need to do is call your family GP (provided they have seen your loved one in the last 3 months) and ask them to fill out a Death Certificate or Life Extinct Form.
+If the death has occurred in a nursing home or private hospital, the staff usually notify the family doctor, whereas if the death has occurred in a public hospital, it is usually the doctor on staff who administers this.

 If the death is unexpected, or your doctor is unable to establish a cause of death, the police need to be notified and will likely need the coroner to establish cause of death.